 "(3) the aggregate dollar value and quantity of defense articles and defense services, and of military education and training, exported to each foreign country and international organization, by category, specifying whether the export was made by grant under chapter 2 or chapter 5 of part II of this Act, by sale under chapter 2 of the Arms Export Control Act, by commercial sale licensed under chapter 3 of that Act, or by other authority; and".
 (4) Paragraph (4) of subsection (a) is repealed.

-(5) Paragraph (5) of subsection (a) is amended- (A) by redesignating such paragraph as paragraph (4).

-(A) by redesignating such paragraph as paragraph (4), (B) by striking out "(4)" and inserting in lieu thereof "(3)".
+(5) Paragraph (5) of subsection (a) is amended- (A) by redesignating such paragraph as paragraph (4), (B) by striking out "(4)" and inserting in lieu thereof "(3)".

-REPORT OF SALES OF EXCESS DEFENSE ARTICLES SEC.
-218. Not later than February 28, 1977, the President shall transmit to the Speaker of the House of Representatives and the Committee on Foreign Relations of the Senate a full and complete report regarding all sales made under the Arms Export Control Act during the period July 1, 1976, through December 31, 1976, of excess defense articles to foreign governments and international organizations (other than any such articles sold solely for scrap).
-Such report shall set forth shall set forth- (1) the number of such sales; (2) the total acquisition costs of the articles sold;

-(3) the total gross price paid for such articles exclusive of administrative surcharges and costs of repairing, rehabilitating, or modifying such articles; (4) the data set forth under paragraphs (1), (2), and (3) totaled separately for those sales made at less than 331⁄2 per centum of the acquisition costs thereof; and (5) the estimated total proceeds of sales of articles included under paragraph (4) if such articles had been sold instead through United States Government surplus property disposal operations and the percentage thereof that would have been paid out of such proceeds to meet direct expenses incurred in connection with such dispositions pursuant to law.
-TITLE III-GENERAL LIMITATIONS HUMAN RIGHTS Sec.
-301. (a) Section 502B of the Foreign Assistance Act of 1961 is amended to read as follows:
+REPORT ON SALES OF EXCESS DEFENSE ARTICLES SEC.
+217. Not later than February 28, 1977, the President shall transmit to the Speaker of the House of Representatives and the Committee on Foreign Relations of the Senate a full and complete report regarding all sales made under the Arms Export Control Act during the period July 1, 1976, through December 31, 1976, of excess defense articles to foreign governments and international organizations (other than any such article sold solely for scrap).
+Such report shall set forth- (1) the number of such sales; (2) the total acquisition costs of the articles sold; (3) the total gross price paid for such articles exclusive of administrative surcharges and costs of repairing, rehabilitation, or modifying such articles; (4) the data set forth under paragraphs (1), (2), and (3) totaled separately for those sales made at less than 331⁄2 per centum of the acquisition costs thereof; and H. R. 13680-20 (5) the estimated total proceeds of sales of articles included under paragraph (4) if such articles had been sold instead through United States Government surplus property disposal operations and the percentage thereof that would have been paid out of such proceeds to meet direct expenses incurred in connection with such dispositions pursuant to law.
+STUDY OF THE EFFECTS OF ARMS EXPORT CONTROL PROVISIONS Sec.
+218. (a) The Secretary of State, in consultation with the Secretary of Defense, shall conduct a comprehensive study of the effects of the enactment of the arms export control provisions contained in this title with a view to determining the consequences of such provisions on (1) the foreign policy of the United States, (2) the balance of payments of the United States, (3) the trade with foreign countries, (4) unemployment in the United States, and (5) weapons procurement by the Department of Defense. by the Department of Defense.